gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ### Run Terraform apply

 Terraform creates resources when using the `apply` action in a directory containing Terraform configuration files.
 Like with the `plan` command, Terraform will determine which resources need to be created or modified.
+You should expect the same resources to be created when running `apply` that are shown when running `plan`.

 From the `terraform-aws-gw-lambda-tutorial` directory, run `terraform apply`.
 Terraform will pause to show you the resources it will create and prompt you to confirm resource creation.